steffenbusch/caddy-jwt-issuer/README.md

 - `"audience"`: A list of audiences the user has access to.
 - `"token_lifetime"` (optional): Specifies the lifetime of the token for this user (e.g., "1h").
 If present, it will override the `default_token_lifetime` configured for the plugin.
 - `"token_valid_until"` (optional): A specific expiration time for the token (e.g., "tomorrow at 4:00 am").
 If present, it will override both the `"token_lifetime"` for the user and the `default_token_lifetime` configured for the plugin.
 This field supports natural language date/time parsing using [when](https://github.com/olebedev/when).
 For more information, refer to the [when documentation](https://github.com/olebedev/when).
-- `"totp_secret"` (optional): Specifies the TOTP secret for enabling two-factor authentication (2FA).
-If provided, the user will be required to enter a time-based one-time password (TOTP) during login.
-To set up the secret in a 2FA app, you can use a tool like [https://stefansundin.github.io/2fa-qr/](https://stefansundin.github.io/2fa-qr/).
 - `"meta_claims"` (optional): Additional claims to include in the token, such as:
   - `"name"`: The user's full name.